- What assumptions guide the P.I. Program?

 - IRB chairs most frequently reported cases of procedural violations (81%); consent failures (66%); oversight failures (41%); privacy violations (36%); and recruitment violations (15%)

-When do you recommend referring someone to RePAIR?
+When do you recommend referring someone to the P.I.
+Program?
 (Back to Top)

-Is the RePAIR program suitable for all investigators who have made bad decisions?
+Is the P.I.
+Program suitable for all investigators who have made bad decisions?
 (Back to Top)

 No. We recommend against referring investigators at two extremes—those who might benefit from a less intensive intervention, and those whose needs are greater than our intervention can meet: